elf-oskari/oskari-extensions/bundles/require/bundle/require/README.md

 - less code and less verbose code

 Previously:
-- builder pattern to bundles, classes, flyouts to all Oskari extensions to reduce lines of code required to instantiate a bundle.
+- apply builder pattern to bundles, classes and eventually to any Oskari operations to reduce lines of code required
-- good defaults to any property, constructor, property
+- add good defaults to any property, constructor, property
-- reduce required usage of class identifiers with build pattern
+- reduce usage of lengthy class identifiers with build pattern

 To be implemented
 - simplified request handler registrations